apupu-framework/sqlmacro/README.md

 The current parser is far from perfect so use it with care.

-If the first line starts with a string `params:` with any leading spaces, it is taken as a directive line,too.
-This is intended to keep backward compatibility;
-don't use this if you are working with a newly created project, though.
+If the first line starts with a string `params:` with any leading spaces, it is also taken as a directive line,too.
+This is intended to keep backward compatibility; don't use this if you are working with a newly created project, though.

 ```javascript
    params: a,b=1,c=3